munim/organize-bitwarden-folders-ai/README.md

 - Auto-categorizes company items by folder or email domain (no API cost)
 - Outputs a detailed CSV with categories, confidence, and reasons
 - CLI with flexible arguments and model selection
+- If a domain in the item's URL is not reachable, the item will be moved to a special "Dead" folder.
+(A domain is considered unreachable if it does not resolve or respond to network requests during processing.)
+- If the item's URL contains an IP address and it is a private IP (e.g., 10.x.x.x, 192.168.x.x, 172.16.x.x–172.31.x.x), the item will be moved to the "Personal/Homelab" folder.
+This helps separate internal or homelab credentials from public-facing ones.

 ---